gerardtoko/GTBlackListBundle/README.md

     public function getData()
     {
 	//put your code here
-	//the datas can come of doctrine, propel etc... return array("145.34.89.123", "145.34.134.23");
+	//the data can come of doctrine, propel etc... return array("145.34.89.123", "145.34.134.23");
     }